AlgarDude/Squire/README.md

 **Squire** is your personal pet armory attendant - a Lua script to take the tedium out of pet toys, on Live/Test or your favorite emu server.

 Spells, Clickies, AA, we do it.
-Arm yours, arm theirs, whatever, we do it.
+Arm yours, arm theirs, whatever... we do it.

 **"You get pet toys!
 You get pet toys! <ins>Everybody</ins> gets pet toys!"**